 "Account" means, for each Facility, each electric account at such Facility to be included in this Agreement as identified by a specific account designation number on a Transaction.

-"Actual Usage" means the actual amount of energy (in kWh) used at each Account during any period of determination.
+"Actual Usage" means, unless otherwise specified in a Confirmation, the actual amount of energy (in kWh) used at each Account during any period of determination.

 "Affiliate" means with respect to any Person, any other Person controlling, controlled by or under the common control with the first Person.
 The terms "control" (including the terms "controlling", "controlled by" and "under common control with") will mean the possession, directly or indirectly, of the power to direct or cause the direction of the management of the policies of a Person, whether through the ownership of voting securities, by contract or otherwise.

-"Anticipated Usage" means the anticipated energy usage (in kWh) by each Account during each Billing Cycle, which shall be equal to the actual amount of energy (in kWh) used by each such Account during the same period during the 12 months prior to the commencement of the applicable Transaction.
+"Anticipated Usage" means, unless otherwise specified in a Confirmation, the anticipated energy usage (in kWh) by each Account during each Billing Cycle, which shall be equal to the actual amount of energy (in kWh) used by each such Account during the same period during the 12 months prior to the commencement of the applicable Transaction.

-"Billing Cycle" means, for each Account, the period between successive invoices rendered either by us or the applicable Utility during the applicable Transaction Term.
+"Billing Cycle" means, for each Account, the period between successive invoices rendered either by us or the applicable Utility.

-"Business Day" means a day on which Federal Reserve member banks in New York City are open for business; and a Business Day will begin at 8:00 a.m. and close at 5:00 p.m. local time for each Party’s principal place of business.
+"Business Day" means a day on which Federal Reserve member banks in New York City are open for business; and a Business Day will begin at 8:00 a.m. and close at 5:00 p.m. local time for each Party's principal place of business.